 Whether you’re feeding your baby formula or breast milk, they may spit up right afterward.
 But this is an issue that a lot of infants deal with.
-When a child is first born, their stomach is only about as big as a small marble.
+When a child is firstborn, their stomach is only about as big as a small marble.
 As your child continues to grow and develop, this issue should resolve itself.
 But if you’re wondering, “What is making my baby spit up?” you’ve come to the right place.
+In this post, we’ll discuss some common causes of baby spit-up.
 Here at The Breastfeeding Shop, we strive to help new moms care for and feed their babies.
-We want you to have all the breast pumping and feeding knowledge that you need.
+We want you to have all the breast-pumping and feeding knowledge that you need.

 If your baby is dealing with acid reflux or gastroesophageal reflux (GER), he or she may spit up quite often.
 There is a muscle located between the esophagus and the stomach.
 It’s supposed to open up to let food pass through when your baby is swallowing.
 Until this muscle has enough time to develop fully, your baby might spit up.
 It’s very common for a healthy baby to spit up.
 According to MedlinePlus, during their first three months, nearly half of babies spit up several times each day.
 A baby’s stomach can only hold a small amount of milk until they reach four months.
 Once your child reaches 12 to 14 months, the baby spit-up issue should resolve itself.